The Perfect Snacks for Each Dosha

 - Stay hydrated.
 Sometimes the desire to snack comes from a need for hydration.
 Try drinking warm or room-temperature water and herbal teas between meals to curb needless hunger.

 - Snack mindfully.
 If it’s true hunger, then select a snack with your body’s needs in mind, considering your dosha, (both prakriti and vikriti), and your environment.
-If you don’t know your dosha, take the Ayurvedic Profile™quiz.
+(If you don’t know your dosha, take the Dosha quiz.)
 Explore the recipes and simple snack ideas below to mindfully nourish vata, pitta, and kapha with intentional food choices.

 Snacks for Nourishing Vata Dosha